alexfigliolia/galena/README.md

 /**
  * Reset
  *
- * Resets the current state back to its default state */
+ * Resets the current state back to its initial state */
 MyState.reset();